 Furthermore, the new provisions do not specify how an employer may deal with any refusal by an employee to work their usual hours of work.
 This means that the usual requirements of the FW Act, relevant industrial instrument and employee’s contract of employment will apply.

-Generally, an employer can request that an employee works reasonable additional hours, and an employee may refuse an unreasonable request to work extra hours.
+Generally, an employer can request that an employee work reasonable additional hours, which the employee may refuse if the request is unreasonable.

 Review your requests on a case-by-case basis.
-Consider factors like the employee’s individual circumstances (for example, family caring responsibility), the business’s operational requirements, the reason for the request, health and safety requirements, and how much notice of the request to work additional hours (or the refusal to work the extra hours) is given.
+Consider factors like the employee’s individual circumstances such as caring responsibilities, the business’s operational requirements, the reason for the request, health and safety requirements, and how much notice was given for the request to work additional hours (or the refusal to work the extra hours).
 Careful attention should also be paid to any overtime that may be payable for the additional hours.